johschmitz/blender-driving-scenario-creator/README.md

 ## How to install

 Prior to installing the add-on inside of Blender some requirements must be installed.
-The process slightly differs for Linux and Windows.
+The process slightly differs for Linux, Windows, and macOS.

 ###  Requirements Linux